Disclosure: We may earn a commission from links on this page. Learn more.

 Usability and Cross-Device Experience

-Proton VPN offers a seamless experience across multiple devices.
-Its app is available on desktop, iOS, and Android, making it easy to use across different platforms.
+Proton VPN offers a smooth experience across common devices.
+Its app is available on desktop and mobile platforms, making it easy to use across computers, phones, and tablets.

 Independent Audits and Trust Factors

-Proton VPN has undergone independent audits to verify its security claims.
-This commitment to transparency helps build trust in its services.
+Proton VPN has undergone independent audits to support its no-logs and security claims.
+This adds trust because users do not have to rely only on marketing claims.

 Proton Mail: A Closer Look